Reference docs for the Poly Domains#

 Field of Gaussian rationals

-The QQ_I domain represents the Gaussian rationals \(\mathbb{Q}(i)\) as a
+QQ_IThe QQ_I domain represents the Gaussian rationals \(\mathbb{Q}(i)\) as a

-in the domain system (see Introducing the Domains of the poly module).By default a
+Domainin the domain system (see Introducing the Domains of the poly module).By default a

-(\(\sqrt{-1}\)) will have the domain QQ_I.>>> from sympy import Poly, Symbol, I >>> x = Symbol('x') >>> p = Poly(x**2 + I/2) >>> p Poly(x**2 + I/2, x, domain='QQ_I') >>> p.domain QQ_I
+Polycreated from an expression with coefficients that are combinations of rationals andI(\(\sqrt{-1}\)) will have the domain QQ_I.>>> from sympy import Poly, Symbol, I >>> x = Symbol('x') >>> p = Poly(x**2 + I/2) >>> p Poly(x**2 + I/2, x, domain='QQ_I') >>> p.domain QQ_I

 The polys option

-or are all integers.>>> Poly(x**2) Poly(x**2, x, domain='ZZ') >>> Poly(x**2 + I) Poly(x**2 + I, x, domain='ZZ_I') >>> Poly(x**2/2) Poly(1/2*x**2, x, domain='QQ') >>> Poly(x**2, gaussian=True) Poly(x**2, x, domain='QQ_I') >>> Poly(x**2 + I, gaussian=True) Poly(x**2 + I, x, domain='QQ_I') >>> Poly(x**2/2, gaussian=True) Poly(1/2*x**2, x, domain='QQ_I')
+gaussian=Truecan be used to specify that the domain should be QQ_I even if the coefficients do not containIor are all integers.>>> Poly(x**2) Poly(x**2, x, domain='ZZ') >>> Poly(x**2 + I) Poly(x**2 + I, x, domain='ZZ_I') >>> Poly(x**2/2) Poly(1/2*x**2, x, domain='QQ') >>> Poly(x**2, gaussian=True) Poly(x**2, x, domain='QQ_I') >>> Poly(x**2 + I, gaussian=True) Poly(x**2 + I, x, domain='QQ_I') >>> Poly(x**2/2, gaussian=True) Poly(1/2*x**2, x, domain='QQ_I')

 The QQ_I domain can be used to factorise polynomials that are reducible over the Gaussian rationals.